tekritesh/bio-mos/README.md

 ### Light Pollution

-Light pollution is a major disturbance for biodiversity, including insects and migratory birds.
+Light pollution is a major disturbance to biodiversity, including insects and migratory birds.
 As habitats shrink, more artificial lights seep into the natural world during the night.
 We use the data from the "Open night time lights" project by the world bank.
 The data is captured by the VIIRS (Visible Infrared Imaging Radiometer Suite) satellite.&#x20;

 The DNB (day night band) are scanning radiometers capable of low-light imaging and are launched onboard sun-synchronous polar-orbiting platforms.
 They both collect 14 orbits per day, imaging the daytime and nighttime side of the earth every 24 hours at a 750 m (on an edge) spatial resolution.